shikhar321/TEST/README.md

 ![image](https://user-images.githubusercontent.com/78657875/126366865-496348ec-fa66-4ee5-8cb5-3ef8db2b7bf4.png)

 After successful login, the Admin gets redirected to Order Manager Page.
-Here the Admmin can see choose any product as well as the quantity.
-To add an item to their cart, the user needs to click the "Add to cart" button.
+Here the Admin can see all the products choosen by the user with their ID, Quantity, Price (per item), Email ID, Address.
+The Admin can also cancel the order of any user.

 ![image](https://user-images.githubusercontent.com/78657875/126391158-50a23edd-c3e3-46c0-9bb5-12cf09793d88.png)